 9. Seminar Credits

-Seminar credits should be directly related to the degree programme.
+Seminar credits should be directly related to the degree program.
 These credits must be approved by the Academic Advisor of the College/Faculty.

 10. Directed Studies Courses